Yemeni restaurant offering a wide variety of dishes and non-alcoholic drinks, including vegetarian and vegan options.

 Food will be brought to your table and cleared from it by sluggish waitstaff, who may not be fluent in German or English.

-There is a spacious disabled toilets on ground level with several hand washing sinks outside it, and multi-cell male and female toilets down a flight of stairs, that tend to be flooded and unpleasant.
+There are two hand washing sinks at ground level, and male and female toilets down a flight of stairs, that tend to be wet and with missing supplies.